 Reflexion is about developing an awareness of why we do what we do, as teachers.
 It’s deeper than reflection.
 Reflection says, “I did this…this happened…I’ll do this next.”
 Reflexion replies, “I did this because (this is how my values played out, this theory did, or didn’t, hold true, my students and colleagues told me)…this happened…I’ll do this next.”
 Reflexion goes to places that reflection can’t, because once you have figured out what you did on a meaningful level (eg harmony/equality/freedom is an important value to me), you won’t do it again.
 So reflexion can only happen once you’ve connected with your own values and figured out which practice principles they drive.

-The other thing about reflexion is that it can’t just happen in your own head, you’d disappear into a vacuum, it needs diverse perspectives to bounce and energise against in a sort of Brownian motion.
-Stephen Brookfield (1995) is our portal into reflexive practice, whether he uses the ‘x’ version or not.
-His ‘Four Lenses’ model demands that educators listen to feedback from colleagues and peers, as well as being mindful of their own feeling and thinking.
+The other thing about reflexion is that it can’t just happen in your own head, you’d disappear into a vacuum, it needs diverse perspectives to bounce and energise against.
+Stephen Brookfield (1995) is our portal into reflexive practice with his ‘Four Lenses’ model demanding that educators listen to feedback from colleagues and peers, as well as being mindful of their own feeling and thinking.
 It makes an undeniable connection between theory and practice, startling even experienced higher education students into abandoning the ‘bacon tongs’ method of dropping bits of theory into essays to support a pre-identified hypothesis.
 With Brookfield’s guidance, we can develop confidence to be open-minded in our reading, allowing the perspectives of others to challenge and shape our own thinking, taking courage from our own theories of learning as we grow in criticality.
 And of course, once that reflexive connection is made, it only needs the beating of a social purpose heart to create ‘praxis’, famously defined by Paolo Freire (1970) as “action and reflection upon the world in order to change it.”

 Inspired by Nigel Cutts’s handbook for ‘Love at Work’ (Cutts, 2010), which is in turn inspired by the Thinking Environment (Kline, 2009), the cornerstone of Win/Win/Win encapsulates the social purpose heart of the educator.
 Everybody wins.
 The educator has the deep satisfaction of teaching to their values; their needs are met.
 The student is given the opportunity to learn in an environment which respects and values them, which keeps them safe, which challenges them to think for themselves; their needs are met, too.
 And the world benefits – ‘communities’, however they are defined.